manualbashing/manuel/content/posts/writing-citing-obsidian-zotero/index.md

   caption: "Zotero and Obsidian: BFF"
 ---

-In this post, I want to show you how to setup a very basic system for academic writing in Obsidian.
+In this post, I want to show you how to set up a very basic system for academic writing in Obsidian.
 This will be a step-by-step guide, where we start with an empty vault, and enable the following features:

-- Adding literature references, which are organized in Zotero, to a markdown text.
+- Adding literature references, which are organized in Zotero, to a Markdown text.
-- Exporting this markdown text to Microsoft Word's DOCX[^1] format, including an automatically generated bibliography.
+- Exporting this Markdown text to Microsoft Word's DOCX[^1] format, including an automatically generated bibliography.
 ## Requirements

 For what follows I assume, that you have the following tools installed: